Froude number: Shallow water waves

 For shallow water waves, such as tsunamis and hydraulic jumps, the characteristic velocity U is the average flow velocity, averaged over the cross-section perpendicular to the flow direction.
 The wave velocity, termed celerity c, is equal to the square root of gravitational acceleration g, times cross-sectional area A, divided by free-surface width B:

 so the Froude number in shallow water is:

 For rectangular cross-sections with uniform depth d, the Froude number can be simplified to:

 For Fr < 1 the flow is called a subcritical flow, further for Fr > 1 the flow is characterised as supercritical flow.
 When Fr ≈ 1 the flow is denoted as critical flow.

 Wind engineering

 When considering wind effects on dynamically sensitive structures such as suspension bridges it is sometimes necessary to simulate the combined effect of the vibrating mass of the structure with the fluctuating force of the wind.
 In such cases, the Froude number should be respected.

 Similarly, when simulating hot smoke plumes combined with natural wind, Froude number scaling is necessary to maintain the correct balance between buoyancy forces and the momentum of the wind.

 Allometry

 The Froude number has also been applied in allometry to studying the locomotion of terrestrial animals, including antelope and dinosaurs.

+Rotary kilns

+The Froude number in rotary kiln engineering is a parameter that characterizes the balance between centrifugal forces caused by kiln rotation and gravitational forces acting on the bed material.
+It is defined as:

+where ω is the angular velocity of the kiln (in rad/s), R_{i} is the kiln’s internal radius, and g is the gravitational acceleration.
+It is used to describe the motion regime of the granular bed, so whether the solids slip, roll, cascade, cataract or are centrifuged to the shell.
+Low Froude numbers (typically Fr < 10^{-4}) correspond to a slipping or slumping regime with very little mixing of the solid bed.

+Because particle motion governs mixing, heat and mass transfer as well as the residence time in the kiln, the Froude number serves as a key scaling parameter for rotary kilns.
+A similar Froude numbers is a good initial indication for a similar flow behavior and bed profile across laboratory, pilot and industrial rotary kilns.